jtec/prx/README.md

 The package information will be added to the `Pipenv` and `Pipenv.lock` files.
 Simply commit those changes along with the new code that relies on the new package.

+## Testing

+Run `pytest` in the `prx` repository root to run all tests.
+Run `pytest -x` to stop after the first test that fails.
+Run `pytest ---durations=10` to run all tests and have pytest list teh 10 longest running tests.

 ## Coding style
 We use https://google.github.io/styleguide/pyguide.html as our python style guide.